Case Interview Practice

 How to solve

-• Analyze competition: Identify key competitors and their market share.
+• Analyze competitors and their market share.

-• Assess risks: Identify potential challenges and barriers to entry.
+• Assess potential barriers to entry.

 Framework adaptation examples